 It’s not uncommon for girls (or kids, for that matter) of any age to quarrel.
-But cliques and bullying behaviors can be detrimental to your troop.
+But cliques, bullying and mean girl behaviors can be detrimental to your troop.

 So how can you address this once it’s happening?
 Or even better – prevent it from becoming an issue?